ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Experimental Setup

 \subsection{Models}

-Our experiments cover and explore three choices left open by the framework described in \autoref{sec:approach}: whether to use a causal or masked language model as a text encoder, whether to use graph-derived similarity information in the loss (specifically with $\alpha = 0.1$) or not ($\alpha = 0$), and whether to consider edge directions.
-On each dataset, we train ConGraT models for 6 of the 8 combinations of these factors, four discarding edge directions and two keeping them, for a total of 18 models over all datasets.
-(Recall from \autoref{sec:approach} that we defined a similarity function to use for $\alpha > 0$ only for undirected graphs, so there are neither causal nor masked LM experiments with directed edges and $\alpha > 0$.)

-All experiments use transformer LMs for the text encoders, although our approach is generalizable to other architectures as well.
-For masked LM experiments, we initialize weights with the pretrained \texttt{all-mpnet-base-v2} model \cite{songMPNetMaskedPermuted2020} from the sentence-transformers toolkit \cite{reimersSentenceBERTSentenceEmbeddings2019}, while our causal LM experiments initialize weights with the pretrained \texttt{distilgpt2} model \cite{sanhDistilBERTDistilledVersion2019}.
-The token-level outputs of the text encoders are mean-pooled to obtain text-level representations.
-For the graph node encoder, we use a graph attention network (GAT) \cite{velickovicGraphAttentionNetworks2018} with 3 layers and 2 attention heads in each layer for all experiments, randomly initialized and trained from scratch.
-All text and graph embeddings are set to have dimensions of 768.
-Further details of these architectures and training are provided in \autoref{sec:appendix-models-training}.
+For each dataset, we train two ConGraT variants with masked and causal PLMs, initializing with weights from MPNet \citep{songMPNetMaskedPermuted2020} and DistilGPT-2 \citep{sanhDistilBERTDistilledVersion2019}, respectively.
+Specifically, we use the pretrained \texttt{all-mpnet-base-v2} and \texttt{distilgpt2} models from the \texttt{sentence-transformers} toolkit \citep{ reimersSentenceBERTSentenceEmbeddings2019}.
+For the graph node encoder, we use a graph attention network (GAT) \citep{velickovicGraphAttentionNetworks2018} with 3 layers of 2 attention heads each, randomly initialized and trained from scratch.
+All text and graph embeddings have dimension 768, and we obtain text-level representations from the PLM text encoder by mean pooling.